afeezazeez/MiniSend/README.md

 ## Suggesions
 - As it was mentioned earlier, Email attachments were uploaded to app server public storage.
 For reliable security and simplicity of management storages such as Amazon S3, Cloudinary e.t.c should be used to upload attachments.

 - A retry logic can be implemented which will be used to resend emails that have failed.
-This can simply be done by grabbing the emails and sending them back to the underground job which will resend again again and subsequently update email status.
+This can simply be done by grabbing the emails and sending them back to the underground job which will resend again and subsequently update email status.

 - As it was mentioned earlier,Database was configured as queue driver.
 As opposed to this, Redis,Memcached or Amazon SQS can be used as queue driver.